-Assigned: Manzano, Autobiography of a Slave/Autobiografía de un Esclavo.
-Read: All.
+Assigned: Manzano, Autobiography of a Slave/Autobiografía de un Esclavo, all. [required book]

-HARD DEADLINE FOR SUBMISSION OF FIRST PAPER 10/01.
+HARD DEADLINE FOR SUBMISSION OF FIRST PAPER 9/28.
 That means that if you have not written one so far, you must write a paper on Aidoo for submission in class.

-Tu 10/01 A History that Dare Not Be Named: Male Rape & the Making of a White Master Class Assigned: Aidoo, Slavery Unseen: Sex, Power, and Violence in Brazilian History.
-Read: pp. 1-66; 111-186.
+Tu 9/28 A History that Dare Not Be Named: Male Rape & the Making of a White Master Class Assigned: Aidoo, Slavery Unseen: Sex, Power, and Violence in Brazilian History.
+Read: pp. 1-110 (Introduction, Chapters 1-3). [required book]